 Clients are heavily involved in evolving key strategies and reviews, including the development of the St Mungo's Organisational Strategy, The Organisational Excellence Strategy, The Keyworking Review and The Welfare Reform Working Group.

-We believe that by working closely with healthcare training providers we are helping clients to engage, whilst shaping the knowledge and understanding of homelessness issues among people who will work in UK healthcare services in the future.
+We believe that by working closely with students and universities we are helping clients to engage with St Mungo’s, whilst shaping the knowledge and understanding of homelessness issues among people who will work closely with our clients for the rest of their careers.

-We operate the only scheme in the homelessness sector that is only open to those with lived experience of homelessness.
-Our clients benefit greatly from the support they receive from others with similar experiences.
+We operate an apprenticeship scheme in the homelessness sector that is only open to people with lived experience of homelessness or have used support services for substance or alcohol use, criminal justice or mental health.
+Our clients benefit greatly from the support they receive from a staff team with similar experiences.